CDCgov/prime-reportstream/prime-router/docs/proposals/0003-lineage/additional-notes.md

 **Splitting and merging individual items**:  While reports break apart and merge, etc, items do not.
 That is, as of this writing, we have no use cases where *rows* split or merge.
 While the database is designed to handle these situations, the code has not been tested for this, and I suspect there will be issues.

-**RedoxTransport special case**: This is currently the only Transport that can fail/succeed on individual items.
-The item_lineage.transport_result column is designed to store these fine-grained send results.
-The retry mechanism adds complexity here as well.
-Each time a Redox report is sent, its rows can have one of three possible statuses:
-1. Success
-2. Failed to send
-3. Not sent, because it was already successfully sent in some previous attempt.

-Note that because of the 'all or nothing' assertion above, the retry code in RedoxTransport was modified to track item_lineage for all three of these statuses.

 **Main issue remaining**:  When a Report is read into BatchFunction whose schema has no trackingElement defined in the .schema, we lose the tracking_id column in the item_lineage table.
 This is an artifact of how lineage tracking works in BatchFunction, where lineage is created in-memory based on data in the Report.kt objects.
 If the parent report in the lineage has no trackingElement defined, then of course we can't fill in the item_lineage.tracking_id column.
-(Currently most/all redox and hl7 schemas are affected by this, as they do not have trackingElements.)
+(Currently most/all hl7 schemas are affected by this, as they do not have trackingElements.)
 A possible fix is to read in the parent's item_lineage from the database table.
 However, that ID often does not exist in the child data - its not clear what the value is of tracking an ID that is not even in the data.
 Further complexity with trackingElements will arise if we begin splitting/merging Items (see comment above).